vegaprotocol/specs/specs/0000-setting-fees-and-rewarding-mms.md

 ## Calculating market fees

-As part of the market making order type, the market maker submits his desired fee level for the market.
+As part of the market making order type, the market maker submits their desired fee level for the market.
 Here we describe how the market fee is set from all these submitted values.
 First, we produce a list of pairs which capture committed liquidity of each mm together with their desired fee and arrange this list in an increasing order by fee amount.
 Thus we have
 ```
 [MM 1 liquidity, MM 1 fee]